zibz0017/QuartzVault/content/Notes.md

 - This put the US ahead of the SU in the arms race.[^1106]
 - However, the SU shortly after successfully tested their own H-bomb.[^1106]
 - In February 1960, a U-2 spy plane was shot down over the SU.
 The pilot was captured, put on trial for espionage, and sentenced to prison.
 This was an embarrassment to the US.[^1106]
 - A person should mention his zechusim in an eis tzarah.
 However, he should not mention them straight, as the mekatreigim will try and shoot it down.
-Instead, say something that the simple understanding doesn't have to do with your zechus, but have in mind that you want it to be a reference to the zechus.[^1111]
+Instead, say something that the simple understanding doesn't have to do with your זכות, but have in mind that you want it to be a reference to the זכות.[^1111]
 - In September 1970, Chile democratically elected Salvador Allende as Prime Minister.
 He was a Marxist.[^1112]
 - Chile had extremely large copper mines, some of which were American-owed.
 Allende nationalized these businesses.
 The American companies did not like this.[^1112]
 - In addition, the US was worried because Chile was communist and it is only around 5000 miles from the US.[^1112]